The BrowserGym Ecosystem for Web Agent Research: Experiments

 Along with this dynamic prompting feature, \code{GenericAgent} implements a retry functionality to overcome LLM side issues or parsing errors.
 In the case of a parsing error, the LLM is re-prompted and gets 4 attempts to produce a parsable answer.
 After 4 consecutive parsing errors, the task is considered a failure.

-For our experiments, we chose the same agent configuration used in the WorkArena++ benchmark \citep{workarena-plus-plus}, with the addition of the \code{use_think_history} setting which gives the agent access to its entire chain-of-thought history throughout its execution, similarly to \citet{agent-q}.
+Our experiments use the same agent configuration as the WorkArena++ benchmark \citep{workarena-plus-plus}, with the addition of the \code{use_think_history} setting which gives the agent access to its entire chain-of-thought history throughout its execution, similarly to \citet{agent-q}.
 Intuitively, this allows the agent to remember previous interactions and outcomes, and make more informed and consistent decisions.
 An example of a resulting prompt is showcased in \Cref{sec:prompt-example}.